versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 ```
 * We talked briefly about `AppCatalogEntry` before.
 It's where the JSON Schema is that defines what the catalog
 entry document must resemble.
-* The constructor for the service actually except an optional parameter to use within.
-This gets uses as a
+* The constructor for the service accepts an optional parameter to use within.
+This acts like a
 containerless form of dependency injection that helps with isolating unit tests, as we'll see soon.
 * Before we see that, let's dive now into the actual validation logic that gets called when we invoke the
 class-level function `@appCatalog.validate`.

 ## Application service tests with SinonJS and code coverage

 The application service class we just examined has a dependency on Mongoose.
-Mongoose depends on a running instance of
+Mongoose depends on a running
-MongoDB to execute.
-At the unit level or integration level, we don't want to test our service class with the real
+instance of MongoDB to execute.
+At the unit level or integration level, we don't want to test our service class
-data.
-Instead, we verify that an instance of our class, when passed certain inputs, makes the correct calls into its
+with the real data.
+Instead, we verify that an instance of our class, when passed certain inputs, makes the correct
-injected dependencies.
+calls into its injected dependencies.
 We used Sinon.JS to achieve this as follows:

 ```coffee
 requireCover = require('./requireCover')('app')